houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 ## Firmware Features

-The firmware is an ESP-IDF based project, intended to work with the Espressif VS Code extension and command-line tool `idf.py`.

-### Firmware Showcase

-The firmware makes the 3D-printed handheld much more than a radio.
-It is a menu-driven ESP32 device with voice, controls, telemetry, lights and Wi-Fi applications in the future.

-Current firmware version: `0.5.4`

-Current firmware features:

 * 20 logical walkie-talkie channels, selected from the main PTT screen;
 * Push-to-talk ESP-NOW voice mode with channel-matched audio packets;